stefano-aldini/brain_skull_stripping/README.md

 ## Potential Improvements

-1. Add --save_image as an argument to the Python module.
+1. Add --save_image as an argument to the python module.
-2. Check that the shape of the atlas is reasonable.
+2. Check that shape of the atlas is reasonable.
-3. Check that the input data is reasonable.
+3. Check that input data is reasonable.
 4. Improve tests.
-For example test for DICOM, by using the dicomgenerator library.
+For example test for DICOM, by using library dicomgenerator.
 5. Make code more robust.
 6. PdfGenerator could be in a separate file/class.
 7. Depending on the user, a simple GUI could be created to avoid using the command line.
 8. Better logging.
 Include warnings.
 For example, if the image becomes too blurred after smoothing, a warning pointing to that phase of the pipeline could be useful.
 9. Resulting images could be cropped/resized to be consistent in size.
 10. The generated PDF could be improved in formatting and presented data.
-11. Pass the atlas and mask data folder as an argument from the command line
+11. Pass atlas and mask data folder as an argument from the command line